The research guide for Chinese Studies is now available.

 Understanding Hanyu pinyin (汉语/漢語拼音)

 Before you start searching catalog for Chinese materials, you need to know how to romanize Chinese characters.
-As same as all the other libraries in North America, the Library use Hanyu pinyin (汉语/漢語拼音)as the standard romanization system for Chinese language.
-Please consult the romanization tables if you are not familiar with pinyin.
+As same as all the other libraries in North America, the Library use Hanyu pinyin (汉语/漢語拼音) as the standard romanization system for Chinese language.

 Basic Search on Catalog